Order a repeat prescription

 Medication reviews

-If you are on repeat medication, you’ll need to see a doctor, nurse practitioner or practice nurse at least once a year to review if they are still working well for you.
+If you take medicine regularly, you’ll need to see us at least once a year to review if they are still working well for you.

 Some patients are eligible for reviews and medication reviews using our online clinic.
 Am I affected?